 - Some periodic tables list each element’s full name.

 - The integer number is the element atomic number.
+It is the unique identifier for a particular element.
 This is the number of protons in each atom of that element.
 For example, each bromine atom has 35 protons.
 Atoms of different elements may have the same number of electrons and neutrons, but never the same number of protons.
 At present, there are 118 elements, so atomic numbers range from 1 (hydrogen) to 118 (oganesson).

 - The decimal number is the element’s relative atomic mass.
 The relative atomic mass (sometimes called atomic weight) is a weighted average of the mass of the isotopes of that element.
 Atomic mass is given in atomic mass units (amu).
 You can also consider the number as the grams per mole of each element.
 For example, one mole of bromine atoms would have a mass of 79.904 grams.

 How to Use a Periodic Table to See Periodic Table Trends